-A key advantage of the random search algorithm is the possibility of parallelizing model evaluations.
+A key advantage of the random search algorithm is the possibility of paral\-lelizing model evaluations.
 However, single evaluations within the resampling can still lead to high computational efforts depending on the learner and the dimensionality of the dataset.
-As such, it would be desirable to stop the evaluation process for parameter settings whose subpar quality becomes already apparent after a few evaluation steps.
-An early stopping could prevent redundant computations and save potentially a lot of run time.
+As such, it would be desirable to stop the evaluation process for parameter settings whose inferior quality is already apparent after a few evaluation steps.
+An early stopping could prevent redundant computations and potentially save a lot of run time.

-The idea of early stopping is also at the core of statistics sequential test theory.
-Contrary to regular statistical testing with a fixed sample size $n$, sequential tests dictate a process in which the decision to reject or accept the hypothesis, or to continue sampling is determined at each sampling step anew.
-Therefore, sequential tests are especially useful when sampling is costly and being able to form a decision on as few observations as possible is desirable.
-Furthermore, since both, Type I and II error are controlled for, sequential tests allow for treating $H_0$ and $H_1$ equally important whereas regular statistical tests only allow for rejecting $H_0$, but not deciding for it.
+The idea of early stopping is also at the core of statistical sequential test theory.
+Contrary to regular statistical testing with a fixed sample size $n$, sequential tests dictate a process in which the decision to reject or accept the null hypothesis, or to continue sampling is determined at each sampling step anew.
+Therefore, sequential tests are especially useful when sampling is costly and it desirable to form a decision based on as few observations as possible.
+In addition, sequential tests control both, type I and II error, thus allowing for equal treatment of $H_0$ and $H_1$, whereas regular statistical tests only allow for rejecting $H_0$ \cite{siegmund}.

-The aim of our work is, thus, to study the feasibility of employing sequential tests during hyperparameter tuning to save evaluations and computation time.
-One main requirement for sequential tests is the existence of a potentially endless DGP to generate new samples.
-This seems to be met in hyperparameter tuning, since the DGP is represented by the resampling which, using (pseudo) random numbers, can in principle, generate arbitrarily many training and test samples from the original dataset.
-Many sequential tests are also based on some parametric assumptions.
-However, in the context of hyperparameter tuning it is not evident what kind of parametric properties can be assumed for the error estimates.
-As such, this necessitates an analysis of resampling error distributions beforehand to potentially derive at least approximate parametric properties.

-If this succeeds, the question then becomes whether a tuning algorithm based on such a sequential test would be able to compete with the regular random search and other efficient tuning algorithms.
-This leads to the following three research questions in our work:

-\begin{enumerate} \item Which distribution family can be assumed for resampling errors? \item How can a sequential statistical test for hyperparameter tuning problems be constructed? \item How does a hyperparameter tuning approach using a sequential statistical test perform compared to a normal random search? \end{enumerate}

-In the next section, we will give a brief introduction to the general machine learning scheme and how hyperparameter tuning is incorporated, especially to fix some notation.
-In section three, we will look at the first research question and try to find a sound distribution family for resampling errors.
-Section four again is a theoretical chapter, in which a sequential test procedure is introduced, and a sequential random search using this test procedure is constructed.
-In section five we conduct some experiments in which we show, that our sequential random search achieves comparable results to a usual random search, however, using significantly less resampling iterations.
-The paper is wrapped up in section six.